How should we replace the Apple Podcasts Chart?

 Midroll has released the newest version of the company’s listener survey.
 81% of their listeners pay attention to podcast ads; 72% of people who’ve listened to podcasts for more than four years have bought from advertisers.
 There’s lots more data.

-Ready for High Quality Remote Interviews? — Tired of your remote podcast interviews sounding unprofessional due to shaky internet connection?
-Visit SquadCast and start your 14-day trial today!
+Zoom for Podcasters — Tired of your remote podcast interviews sounding muffled?
+SquadCast is designed to always deliver great sounding audio of you & your guest.
+Visit SquadCast.fm and start your free trial today!

 Find Guests for your Podcast — PodcastGuests.com is a free service that helps you find guests for your podcast.
 Sign up today.